Titan (moon)

-Titan is the largest moon of Saturn and the second-largest natural satellite in the Solar System.
-It is the only moon known to have a dense atmosphere, and is the only known object in space other than Earth on which clear evidence of stable bodies of surface liquid has been found.

-Titan is one of the seven gravitationally rounded moons in orbit around Saturn, and the second most distant from Saturn of those seven.
-Frequently described as a planet-like moon, Titan is 50% larger (in diameter) than Earth's Moon and 80% more massive.
-It is the second-largest moon in the Solar System after Jupiter's moon Ganymede, and is larger than the planet Mercury, but only 40% as massive.
+Titan is the largest moon of Saturn and the second-largest in the Solar System.
+It is the only moon known to have a dense atmosphere—denser than Earth's—and is the only known object in the Solar System besides Earth with clear evidence of stable bodies of surface liquid.
+Titan is one of seven gravitationally rounded moons of Saturn and the second-most distant among them.
+Frequently described as a planet-like moon, Titan is 50% larger in diameter than Earth's Moon and 80% more massive.
+It is the second-largest moon in the Solar System after Jupiter's Ganymede and is larger than Mercury; yet Titan is only 40% as massive as Mercury, because Mercury is mainly iron and rock while much of Titan is mostly ice, which is less dense.

-Discovered in 1655 by the Dutch astronomer Christiaan Huygens, Titan was the first known moon of Saturn, and the sixth known planetary satellite (after Earth's moon and the four Galilean moons of Jupiter).
-Titan orbits Saturn at 20 Saturn radii.
-From Titan's surface, Saturn subtends an arc of 5.09 degrees, and if it were visible through the moon's thick atmosphere, it would appear 11.4 times larger in the sky, in diameter, than the Moon from Earth, which subtends 0.48° of arc.
+Discovered in 1655 by the Dutch astronomer Christiaan Huygens, Titan was the first known moon of Saturn and the sixth known planetary satellite (after Earth's moon and the four Galilean moons of Jupiter).
+Titan orbits Saturn at 20 Saturn radii or 1,200,000 km above Saturn's apparent surface.
+From Titan's surface, Saturn, disregarding its rings, subtends an arc of 5.09 degrees, and when viewed from above its thick atmospheric haze it would appear 11.4 times larger in the sky, in diameter, than the Moon from Earth, which subtends 0.48° of arc.

-Titan is primarily composed of ice and rocky material, which is likely differentiated into a rocky core surrounded by various layers of ice, including a crust of ice Ih and a subsurface layer of ammonia-rich liquid water.
-Much as with Venus before the Space Age, the dense opaque atmosphere prevented understanding of Titan's surface until the Cassini–Huygens mission in 2004 provided new information, including the discovery of liquid hydrocarbon lakes in Titan's polar regions.
+Titan is primarily composed of ice and rocky material, with a rocky core surrounded by various layers of ice, including a crust of ice Ih and a subsurface layer of ammonia-rich liquid water.
+Much as with Venus before the Space Age, the dense opaque atmosphere prevented understanding of Titan's surface until the Cassini–Huygens mission in 2004 provided new information, including the discovery of liquid hydrocarbon lakes in Titan's polar regions and the discovery of its atmospheric super-rotation.
 The geologically young surface is generally smooth, with few impact craters, although mountains and several possible cryovolcanoes have been found.